os-swans/apisproject.org/content/investigations/ac.training/index.md

 ### 2: Mali
 Some clips appear to have been shot at undetermined locations in Mali, where Africa Corps has bolstered its presence since December 2024.
 In January 2025, over 100 Russian military vehicles were filmed arriving in Bamako after being unloaded at Guinea’s Port of Conakry.

 Amongst the vehicles in the January delivery were several KamAZ ZSA-T “Linza” armored ambulances, a relatively recent variant based on the chassis of Typhoon-K KamAZ-53949 Mine-Resistant Ambush Protected (MRAP) vehicle.
-Notably, this variant has not been widely exported to West Africa.

 ![A KamAZ "Linza" armoured ambulance in a convoy of Russian military equipment delivered in January 2025 (source: Cap Mali+ on Facebook).](/images/act-images/act.linza1.png "A KamAZ \"Linza\" armoured ambulance in a convoy of Russian military equipment delivered in January 2025 (source: Cap Mali+ on Facebook).")

-The same variant of Linza ambulance is clearly visible in the photos published by KorpusAfrica on 21 March, indicating that they were likely shot in Mali.
+The same variant of Linza ambulance is clearly visible in the photos published by KorpusAfrica on 21 March.
+As this variant has not been exported to any other West African country, the images were highly likely shot in Mali.

 One of the Russian instructors in the image is wearing a Russian “Medical Services” chevron.
 Versions of this patch are available for purchase online, but it doesn't appear to be tied to a specific unit.
 The design surfaced around the time of Russia’s full-scale invasion of Ukraine.

 ![Africa Corps providing medical training in Mali, featuring a KamAZ "Linza" armoured ambulance (source: KorpusAfrica on Telegram).](/images/act-images/act.linza2.png "Africa Corps providing medical training in Mali, featuring a KamAZ \"Linza\" armoured ambulance (source: KorpusAfrica on Telegram).")